sb-image

 Zeynep Sönmez vs Anastasia Gasanova

 Zeynep Sönmez competed in the qualifying final against Anastasia Gasanova on the night of 14 January into 15 January at 03:00.
-In this match, which determined qualification for the main draw, Sönmez maintained her consistent play.
+In this match, which determined her entry into the main draw, Sönmez maintained her consistent play.

 • First set: 6-3